tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 Aside from using this script to describe artifactual tandem content in bacterial nanopore data (see Figs and Tables in Sauvage et al. 2023), you could:

--Develop the script further to merge tandems separated by short distances (e.g. by less than 100bp? the merge distance would have to be determined emprirically from the data)

--Use File 1 to filter out high tandem reads from raw fasta sequence prior to assembly (e.g. identify read labels with trprop > 80%(?) and exclude them).
+-Use File 1 to filter out high tandem reads from raw fasta sequence prior to assembly (e.g. identify read labels with trprop 80% or more and exclude them).

+-Develop the script further to merge tandems separated by short distances (e.g. perhaps merge distance <100 bp, the best distance would have to be determined emprirically by using File 3)

 -Create a tandem trimmer based on locations reported in File 3 (e.g. trim the 5' and 3' artifactual tandem edges prior to assembly).

+Note that TRF can output a fasta file in which all detected tandems are masked as NNNNs.
+If an assembler could accept such files and use that information to trim or correct sequences accordingly, it could be interesting.

-All of the above may save some assembly time; however TRF also requires computing time, so it's a trade off...Nonetheless it is possible that assembly quality benefits from removing artifactual tandems prior and remains to be investigated/documented.
+All of the above ideas may save some assembly time and perhaps improve assembly quality; however TRF requires computing time, so it's a trade off...This remains to be investigated/documented.

 # How to cite this script